linode/apl-docs/docs/cli-overview.md

 :::note ATTENTION: The new Otomi CLI is still in PREVIEW!

 A new install path will soon be made available.
+If you encounter problems, please create an issue [here](https://github.com/redkubes/otomi-core/issues).

 :::